vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-showback-refarch.md

 The following diagram shows the CPU usage and requests of a platform tenant over time.
 There are two important aspects to consider in this diagram.
-First, the tenant’s workload bursted above the resource requests.
+First, the tenant’s workload exceeded the resource requests.
 From a showback perspective, burst CPU usage can be regarded as a freebie.
 The second, more important thing to consider is the wasted CPU capacity.
 Based on the diagram, the tenant is requesting more CPU than necessary, thus wasting CPU capacity that could otherwise be used to schedule additional workloads on the cluster.

 ![showback: requests vs usage](/images/guides/kubernetes/observability/showback-requests-vs-usage.png)